nf-core/raredisease/docs/usage.md

 The pipeline estimates each sample's sex from the alignment with [ngs-bits `SampleGender`](https://github.com/imgag/ngs-bits) (method set by `--ngsbits_samplegender_method`, default `xy`), unless `ngsbits` is listed in `--skip_tools`.
 By default this estimate is only reported for QC (via MultiQC and the peddy/somalier sex checks) and is **not** used in the analysis.

-`--sex_source` controls whether the estimate feeds the sex-dependent analysis steps (currently ExpansionHunter):
+`--sex_source` controls whether the estimate feeds the sex-dependent analysis steps (ExpansionHunter, DeepVariant, vcf2cytosure and Gens):

 | `--sex_source`          | Behaviour                                                                                                            |
 | ----------------------- | -------------------------------------------------------------------------------------------------------------------- |